Antidepressants? JUST DON’T DO IT.

 Well, those symptoms of stress absolutely exist, it’s just that DRUGS are not the solution.

-After now being the (hopefully supportive enough) husband to a family of two beautiful kids, I’ve gotten a chance to weather through and observe many of the million different ways that an impending addition to the family can be stressful.
+After now being the (hopefully supportive enough) husband to a family of two (edit: now 3) beautiful kids, I’ve gotten a chance to weather through and observe many of the million different ways that an impending addition to the family can be stressful.
 In addition to the logistical changes, the work stresses, the financial stresses that can ensue, etc, anyone who knows their Dianetics can tell you that being pregnant can bubble a ton of stressful and painful experiences to the surface – ones that can act on both mommy and daddy in adverse ways.